united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 +++
 title = "2.
 Managing the System"
 menuTitle = "2.
 Managing the System"
-description = ""
-weight = 2000
+description = "Basics of UMHLens and importing Node-RED and Grafana flows" weight = 2000
 +++

-The second chapter teaches you how to use UMHLens to access and manage the microservices.
-We will also show you how to import a [Node-RED](https://learn.umh.app/guides/troubleshootingcommunity/node-red/nodered-import-export/) and Grafana flow to see how the data flows through the stack, as you can see in the picture below.
+In this chapter we will connet to our kubernetes cluster using UMHLens.
+Then we will show you how to import a [Node-RED](https://learn.umh.app/guides/troubleshootingcommunity/node-red/nodered-import-export/) and Grafana flow to see how the data flows through the stack, as you can see in the picture below.

 ![Untitled](/images/getstarted/managingTheSystem/getStartedUMHSimplifiedpng.png)